vlntnwbr/p64/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -l , --level   defines how many times all input is decoded (default = 1) -o, --open     opens all input in chrome if set
+  -s, --silent   skips opening results in chrome if set -l , --level   defines how many times all input is decoded (default = 1)

-p64 will exit if -o, --open is set and chrome can't be located.
+p64 will exit if chrome can't be located and -s isn't set.
 ```

 [1]: https://github.com/pipxproject/pipx